 - In December 2018, Intellia and Novartis expanded their cell therapy collaboration to research ex vivo CRISPR/Cas9-based cell therapies using certain ocular stem cells.
 View Press Release

 - Novartis provides innovative healthcare solutions that address the evolving needs of patients and societies.
 Headquartered in Basel, Switzerland, Novartis offers a diversified portfolio to best meet these needs: innovative medicines, cost-saving generic and biosimilar pharmaceuticals and eye care.
 Novartis has leading positions globally in each of these areas.
-In 2016, the Group achieved net sales of USD 48.5 billion, while R&D throughout the Group amounted to approximately USD 9.0 billion.
+In 2019, the Group achieved net sales of USD 47.4 billion.
 Novartis Group companies employ approximately 119,000 full-time-equivalent associates.
 Novartis products are sold in approximately 155 countries around the world.
 For more information, please visit http://www.novartis.com.

 - In April 2016, Intellia entered into a license and collaboration agreement with Regeneron.
-The agreement includes a product component under which the companies will research, develop and commercialize CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver.
-There is also a technology collaboration component in which Intellia and Regeneron will perform research and development activities aimed at discovering and developing novel technologies and improvements to CRISPR/Cas technology to enhance our therapeutic genome editing platform.
+Under the agreement, the companies are researching, developing and commercializing CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver.
+Intellia and Regeneron are also researching and developing novel technologies and improvements to CRISPR/Cas technology to enhance our therapeutic genome editing platform.
 View Press Release

-- In June 2017, Intellia entered into a three-year research collaboration, option and license agreement with Ospedale San Raffaele (“OSR”) to engineer optimized T cell-based cancer therapies.
+- In June 2017, Intellia entered into a three-year research collaboration, option and license agreement with Ospedale San Raffaele (OSR) to engineer optimized T cell-based cancer therapies.
+View Press Release